Strangeness and quark–gluon plasma: Outlook

 The strangeness production and its diagnostic potential as a signature of quark–gluon plasma has been discussed for nearly 30 years.
 The theoretical work in this field today focuses on the interpretation of the overall particle production data and the derivation of the resulting properties of the bulk of quark–gluon plasma at the time of breakup.
 The global description of all produced particles can be attempted based on the picture of hadronizing hot drop of quark–gluon plasma or, alternatively, on the picture of confined and equilibrated hadron matter.
 In both cases one describes the data within the statistical thermal production model, but considerable differences in detail differentiate the nature of the source of these particles.
 The experimental groups working in the field also like to develop their own data analysis models and the outside observer sees many different analysis results.
 There are as many as 10–15 different particles species that follow the pattern predicted for the QGP as function of reaction energy, reaction centrality, and strangeness content.
 At yet higher LHC energies saturation of strangeness yield and binding to heavy flavor open new experimental opportunities.

 Conferences and meetings

 Scientists studying strangeness as signature of quark gluon plasma present and discuss their results at specialized meetings.
 Well established is the series International Conference on Strangeness in Quark Matter, first organized in Tucson, Arizona, in 1995.
 The latest edition, 10–15 June 2019, of the conference was held in Bari, Italy, attracting about 300 participants.
-A more general venue is the Quark Matter conference, which last time took place from 4–9 November 2019 in Wuhan, China, attracting 800 participants.
+A more general venue is the Quark Matter conference, which last time took place from 3–9 September 2023 in Houston, USA, attracting about 800 participants.